 The next question which arises is regarding the treatment of a patient who is having a migraine attack.
 There was a lot of discussion regarding the NSAIDs, the primary drug used in the treatment for migraine rescue therapy.
 It was postulated that it may affect macrophage function by decreasing ACE levels similar to what was proposed with ACE inhibitors.

 Recommendations may change further as our understanding of COVID-19 evolves.
-Clinicians should consider these differing viewpoints, the most current guidelines and recommendations, and the needs of their patients when deciding to use rescue drugs.
+Top Neurologist should consider these differing viewpoints, the most current guidelines and recommendations, and the needs of their patients when deciding to use rescue drugs.

 Another important point to note is to make sure the patient is not taking too many medicines which can cause long QT such as neuroleptics (Prochlorperazine)